HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 ## Canvas dimensions

 The canvas dimensions settings in Presentation Designer can be used to set the width and height of the canvas to adapt to specified size requirements.
-You can also use Canvas dimensions to select from predefined sizes such as **Desktop**, **Tablet**, and **Mobile**.
+You can also use the dimensions settings to select from predefined sizes such as **Desktop**, **Tablet**, and **Mobile**.

 In the following image, you can see the options for selecting predefined sizes and for entering specific dimensions for width and height.